dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 ### Concept

 The controller model is in charge of taking actions in the environment.
-In the paper, it is a simple neural network with a single linear layer that  maps the concatenation of the current latent representation of the frame and the hidden state of the LSTM to an action (depending on the environment, the output shape might be a bit different).
+In the paper, it is a simple neural network with a single linear layer that maps the concatenation of the current latent representation of the frame $z_t$ and the hidden state of the LSTM to an action (depending on the environment, the output shape might be a bit different).

-I tried different approach to adapt the model's output to the Sonic environment, such as using a discrete value with a softmax operation at the end, which didn't seem to work very well.
+I tried different approaches to adapt the model's output to the Sonic environment, such as using a discrete value with a softmax operation at the end, which didn't seem to work very well.
 The best method was to predict a sigmoid value for every independant button of the SEGA controller that has an impact on the game.
 The **UP** button has little to no use, same goes for **A** and **C** which do the same actions as **B**, as shown in [this wiki](https://strategywiki.org/wiki/Sonic_the_Hedgehog/Controls).
 The action was taken by pushing all the buttons that had an activation that was superior to a certain threshold (0.5 in my case).

 The method that was used in the paper to train the agent in the environment is an evolutionary algorithm called the Covariance Matrix Adaptation Evolution Strategy (*CMA-ES*).
-[Here is a really well visual guide put together by hardmaru](http://blog.otoro.net/2017/10/29/visual-evolution-strategies/).
+[Here is a really great visual guide by hardmaru](http://blog.otoro.net/2017/10/29/visual-evolution-strategies/).
 This algorithm has the particularity of having a dynamic standard deviation which enables the search space to adaptively increase or decrease depending on the situation.
 They used this evolutionary technique in order to find the best set of parameters that would make the agent perform best in the environment.
 In our case, the fitness function (which is responsible for the calculation of how well an agent is doing during an episode) is defined by OpenAI with two components : a horizontal offset, and a completion bonus.
-To make sure that outliers don't make the algorithm converge towards a local minimum, a fitness shaping function is applied to the fitness table.
+To make sure that outliers don't make the algorithm converge towards a local minima, a fitness shaping function is applied to the fitness score of each set of parameters.

 ### Code